 Pray for education for the children of Syria.

 Many refugee families can’t afford rent, let alone school fees, uniforms, and books.
 If lucky enough to attend school, child refugees often find it difficult to enroll and participate in classes that aren’t in their native language.
 Meanwhile, millions of children in Syria can’t attend class because schools are in ruins, teachers are missing or deceased, and security is a concern.
 The education of an entire generation of Syrians is at risk.

 Lord, our hearts ache for these little ones who can’t go to school.
-Provide resources to refugee families in miraculous ways so children can get an education.
-For those in Syrian schools, place Your hand of protection over them as they try to learn.
+Provide resources to refugee families in miraculous ways so children can get a quality education.
+For children in Syrian schools, place Your hand of protection over them as they try to learn.
 Maintain the will and plans of adults who are working to help educate Syrian children.

 Pray that people worldwide will respond to this humanitarian crisis.

-Now in its 10th year, the Syrian civil war and the chaos it has bred have become background noise to many people — even those who consider themselves compassionate.
+Now in its 11th year, the Syrian civil war and the chaos it has bred are background noise to many people — even those who consider themselves compassionate.
 The political ramifications of the conflict keep many caring individuals at a comfortable distance.
 But there’s an urgent need for governments to allocate funds to meet this humanitarian emergency, for churches to raise a cry of prayer and support for people in desperate circumstances, and for all of us to find a way to engage meaningfully for the sake of Syrian children and their families.